unzerdev/woocommerce/readme.txt

 * Migration from Unzer UI Component V1 to Unzer UI Component V2
 * EAA Support, https://docs.unzer.com/online-payments/compliance/eaa/
 * Deprecated payment methods have been replaced with new ones, removed or renamed.
 For full list see https://github.com/unzerdev/woocommerce/blob/master/readme.txt for an updated list.
-* Migration from WooCommerce Classic Checkout to Checkout Block

 # 1.8.4 #
 * Fix correct amount for order pay page